Course Catalog

 5 units

 Incorporates historical and conceptual foundations; issues of social psychology; individual and developmental processes; and adjustment and clinical issues.
 Readings expose students to attributes of African American culture that have an impact on the psychology of African Americans as well as methodological issues relevant to key psychological topics.
-Prerequisite(s): course 3 or 100 or declaration of major in one of the following programs: feminist studies, sociology, community studies, or politics.
+Prerequisite(s): PSYC 100.
 Enrollment limited to 60.
-(General Education Code(s): E.)

 Upper Division